|CYNDI BETTS | GRAND STRING ORCHESTRA

 |ERIN DEYOUNG | SINFONIA

 Cullen has been the Director of Bands at North Rockford Middle School since the fall of 2000.
 His responsibilities include teaching Sixth Grade Beginning Band, Concert Band and Symphonic Band.
 In addition to his middle school responsibilities, Mr. McCarthy also directs the Rockford High School Jazz Band and has a private saxophone studio.
 Bands under the direction of Mr. McCarthy have consistently received superior ratings at District and State Band Festivals.
-The North Rockford Middle School Symphonic Band has been selected to perform for the Michigan Music Conference in 2005, 2008, 2013 and 2017.
+The North Rockford Middle School Symphonic Band has been selected to perform for the Michigan Music Conference several times over the last 15 years, including 2005, 2008, 2013, 2017, and 2020.
 Mr. McCarthy was recently nominated for the first-ever Music Educators GRAMMY award.

 |DAN SCOTT | PHILHARMONIC

-Marilyn began playing violin in elementary school and continued through college.
-During her school years, she was involved in St. Cecilia Music Center programs, participated in advanced string quartets and master classes through Grand Rapids Public Schools Educational Park String Program, attended Blue Lake Fine Arts Camp and was a member of The Grand Rapids Youth Symphony for four years.
+During her school years, Marilyn was involved in St. Cecilia Music Center programs, participated in advanced string quartets and master classes through Grand Rapids Public Schools Educational Park String Program, attended Blue Lake Fine Arts Camp and was a member of The Grand Rapids Youth Symphony for four years.
 She received her Suzuki Violin certification at The Interlochen Center for the Arts.
-After graduating from Calvin College with a degree in elementary education she began teaching Suzuki violin for Grand Rapids Public Schools Educational Park String Program and later for the Arts Outreach Program at Grand Rapids Community College.
+After graduating from Calvin College with a degree in elementary education, she began teaching Suzuki violin for Grand Rapids Public Schools Educational Park String Program and later for the Arts Outreach Program at Grand Rapids Community College.
 She has been a member of the Kent Philharmonic Orchestra since 1982, currently serving as assistant principal in the 2nd violin section.
-After teaching for 32 years with GRPS she retired at the end of the 2013-14 academic year and is thrilled to be teaching for the Strings To Schools Outreach Program through St. Cecilia.